SunSerega/SAC/README.md

 	- [Help.exe](http://github.com/SunSerega/SAC/raw/master/Help.exe) - manual for operators;
 	- [WK.exe](http://github.com/SunSerega/SAC/raw/master/WK.exe) - shows key codes;
 2. Create "Lib" folder, next to SAC.exe, if you want to have standard lib of scripts;
-3. Copy "Lang" folder from repository to folder with "SAC.exe"

 To start script it would need to be properly placed in "Lib" folder, or executed with SAC.exe via command line (Win+R), like this:\
 `"*SAC_exe_Folder*\SAC.exe" "*ScriptFolder*\*ScriptName*.sac"`\